Article 19.

 Any district court judge may issue secure and nonsecure custody orders pursuant to G.S.
 7B-1903.
 The chief district court judge may delegate the court's authority to the chief court counselor or the chief court counselor's counseling staff by administrative order filed in the office of the clerk of superior court.
 The administrative order shall specify which persons may be contacted for approval of a secure or nonsecure custody order.
 The chief district court judge shall not delegate the court's authority to detain or house juveniles in holdover facilities pursuant to G.S.
 7B-1905 or G.S.
 7B-2513.

 Any superior court judge may issue a secure custody order pursuant to G.S.
 7B-1903 when a juvenile matter that has been transferred to superior court is remanded to district court pursuant to G.S.
-7B-2200.5(d).
+7B-2200.5(d) or when the superior court has ordered the removal of a case to juvenile court pursuant to G.S.
+15A-960.
 (1979, c.
 815, s.
 1; 1981, c.
 425; 1983, c.
 590, s.
 1; 1998-202, s.
 6; 2021-123, s.
-3(b).)
+3(b); 2024-17, s.
+3(a).)

 § 7B-1903.
 Criteria for secure or nonsecure custody.